MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-b2b-extranet.md

 - The ability to protect yourself against accidental sharing by using  owner-approved sharing through Office 365 groups or teams, which prevents users from inviting new users without approval.

 - The ability to restrict partner users to a single site or team.
-They cannot search for or view any content on site or teams to which they have not been invited.
+They cannot search for or view any content on sites or teams to which they have not been invited.

  **Seamless collaboration:** Collaborate with your partner users as if they are part of your organization, including allowing them chat and conferencing through Teams.